|

 He glanced at Wyn who was eating ok now, and seemed to be friends with

 Fustian still.
-Yes, sometimes the universe COULD be a bit stomach-churning.
+Yes, sometimes the universe COULD be a bit stomach-churning,

-But you just had to live and let live with most of it.
+but you just had to live and let live with most of it.
 He glanced at the

 next table where the Duke and Duchess of Tredan Mangra in their test tubes